LSaldyt/Qurry/brainstorm.md

-# Brainstorm for a Probabilistic Computing Language
+# Brainstorm for a Probabilistic Quantum Programming Language

-In a nutshell, I'd like to make it easier for people to run real-world models on quantum computers.
-By "real-world models", I mean calculations that represent an abstract version of the real world, that can inform future actions.
-However, the quantum programming language world is currently lacking one thing: Abstraction.
-Most quantum programming languages simply don't offer abstraction whatsoever -- they're glorified circuit languages usually wrapped in needlessly verbose syntax.
-Of course, there are important exceptions to this rule.
-One of the most interesting is QA-prolog, which I am influenced by.
-QA-prolog offers a prolog interface for a quantum annealer.
-So, for instance, one can submit the map-coloring problem as they would classically, and have it solved by a quantum computer.
-However, it only offers a subset of prolog, which is already a specialized language.
+Modern quantum programming, despite its progress, is still esoteric to the average programmer.
+In general, programming languages offer a midway point between a person's mental model and literal machine instructions.
+So, the question to be resolved is: How do most programmers model algorithms, and what intermediates can make it easier to turn mental models into code?

+There are two main goals for providing abstractions in quantum programming:
+ - Allow novices to more quickly create useful and interesting models
+ - Allow experienced programmers to create models more efficiently, so that they can focus on more important design aspects

+Previous attempts at designing quantum programming languages can give insights for the design of new ones:
+First, there are circuit languages, which provide no abstraction, but are useful for interfacing with normal languages or compiling into.
+Circuit languages are also adequate for those who are already experienced with quantum programming.
+Second, there are the quantum-annealing family of languages, which can actually provide abstraction, but limit the scope of solvable problems.
+Third, there are existing attempts at higher-level universal gate languages.

+I'll chose one example from each class:
+ - Most of the circuit languages are more or less equivalent.
+They allow a basic gate set (H, CNOT, etc) and measurement.
+Rigetti pyquil offers hybrid instructions, which makes it a slight step above previous circuit languages.
+Essentially, this class of languages is for expressing raw quantum circuits in code, while intentionally electing not to offer abstractions.
+This class of languages will be useful to compile into.
+ - QA-Prolog: A quantum-annealer compiler for a subset of prolog.
+It is similar to a lot of other quantum annealing languages.
+Essentially, users can express problems in a very similar format to how problems are expressed classically, but users can only express a restricted subset of problems.
+Quantum annealers have their uses, but, generally speaking, they are not as powerful or general as gate-model computers.
+The abstraction offered, however, is work mimicking.
+ - Robert Tucci's work ("Quantum Fog", "Qubiter"): Tucci's work offers modeling of bayesian networks on quantum computers, and is an interesting sister project to this one.
+I think that this is moving in the correct direction, by balancing usefulness with expressivity.

+ Considering each of the above, I believe that there is an interesting gap to be filled: That of a language which offers lightweight abstractions, but still allows the general power of quantum computing.
+Of course, this is a big goal, and likely one that will only be partially fulfilled.
-I just believe that it's better to attempt making something, even just a prototype of a prototype, because this will allow us to learn how to design quantum programming languages of the future.
+I believe that it's better to attempt making something, even just a prototype of a prototype, because this will allow us to learn how to design quantum programming languages of the future.
 I'm reminded of the history of the C programming language: Dennis Ritchie's and Brian Kernighan's C is the basis for a large part of modern software.
 However, before it, there was B and BCPL, as well as languages before that.
 The goal of this project is to write the precursor to one of these languages: I'd like to create minimal abstractions that allow for easier modeling.

-Now, I believe that the source of these abstractions can be rooted in some kind of quantum data types.
+There are some easy targets for providing abstraction: common things like functions, conditionals, loops, integer data types, and so on.
+However, let's jump into the quantum/probabilistic side of things.

 Models will fundamentally be composed of, generally, wave functions: Superpositions over all possible states.
 First, consider modeling a classical distribution.